siravan/fib_tf/README.md

   1. Python 3
   2. Numpy
-  3. SDL2 (no need to PySDL2, just the basic SDL2 library)
+  3. SDL2 (no need for PySDL2, just the basic SDL2 library).
+You can download it [here](https://wiki.libsdl.org/Installation).
   4. Tensorflow (of course!)
   5. libcupti (optional, to profile the model)